kerneltime/stateful-containers-meetup/README.md

 # Stateful containers meetup
-Stateful containers meetup is an community of developers, administrators and vendors who are interested in implementing stateful containers.
+[Stateful containers meetup](https://www.meetup.com/Containers-and-persistent-storage/) is an community of developers, administrators and vendors who are interested in implementing stateful containers.

+After each meetup we post the content here for the community to access and collaborate over the meetup content.

 # Topics at a meetup
 We highly encourage members of the community to volunteer to speak or suggest a topic that they would like covered.
 File an issue and label them with a request label.